-December 31, 2018

--120 -100 +100 +200

-Change in net interest income -2.27% -2.03% 1.45% 3.24%

-Change in market value of equity 5.32% 4.32% -3.73% -7.24%

-December 31, 2017

--69 +100 +200

-Change in net interest income Change in market value of equi 1.08% -3.73%
+December 31, 2018 -120 -100 +100 +200 Change in net interest income -2.27% -2.03% 1.45% 3.24% Change in market value of equity 5.32% 4.32% -3.73% -7.24%

 Each Bank's interest rate risk management policy establishes limits for changes in net interest income sensitivity and market value of equity sensitivity.
 These limits are measured at least monthly and reported to each Bank's board of directors at least quarterly.
 The limits set by the Banks' boards of directors for net interest income sensitivity and market value of equity sensitivity ranged from negative 12% to negative 20% for a 200 basis point shock.
-During 2018 and 2017, no Bank exceeded its policy limits.
+During 2019 and 2018, no Bank exceeded its policy limits.
 Further, each Bank has established a District interest rate risk sensitivity limit not to exceed a 15% reduction in net interest income and market value of equity, given a 200 basis point shock, as measured using the combined results of each Bank and its affiliated Associations.
 This limit is measured and reported on a quarterly basis.
-None of the Districts exceeded the District limit during 2018 and 2017.
-District measurements are presented in the Supplemental Financial Information on page F-81.
+None of the Districts exceeded the District limit during 2019 and 2018.
+District measurements are presented in the Supplemental Financial Information on page F-78.